erhant/cryptist-2025-inference/src/02_zkfhetee.typ

 - LLMs make use of floating point arithmetic, bad for the finite field arithmetic in ZK and FHE.

-- TEEs require a trusted hardware environment, which is beyond a "consumer-grade" hardware.
-Furthermore, they operate in rather memory and compute constrained environments; yet still are open to side-channel attacks.
+- TEEs require a trusted hardware environment.
+Furthermore, they operate in rather memory and compute constrained environments; yet still are open to side-channel attacks *CITEME*.

+- These make it even harder for practical deployment in real-world applications, especially on consumer-grade devices.

 #load-bib()